scarletrat/scarletrat/README.md

 ### 👋 About Me

 <p align="left">
-I'm an **Electrical Engineering student** at **Rutgers University – New Brunswick**.
+I'm an Electrical Engineering student at Rutgers University – New Brunswick.
 </p>

-🔬 I’m currently conducting **research in Spectral Analysis**, focusing on efficient signal representation and frequency-domain techniques.
+🔬 I’m currently working on research in Spectral Analysis, focusing on efficient signal representation and frequency-domain techniques.

 💻 I’ve taken courses such as **Data Structures**, **Software Methodology**, and **Introduction to Artificial Intelligence** in the Computer Science department, where I learned to apply **Java** and **Python** in problem-solving and algorithmic design.